-Artist Link - Complex weaving or Gustav Klimt
+Artist Link - Complex

-- Show confidence in working creatively e.g. with a range of media on different scales. - Recognise the styles of artists, craft makers or designers and use this to inform their own work. - Begin to demonstrate control of tools and materials of their choice to create a desired effect, e.g. select, cut and shape faux fur fabric for a tiger hand puppet.
+on different scales.
+Recognise the styles of artists, craft makers or designers and use this to inform their own work.

+with a range of media

+Begin to demonstrate control of tools and materials of their choice to create a desired effect, e.g. select, cut and shape faux fur fabric for a tiger hand puppet.